 Phil MeekinView Profile

-If you rent, it is unlikely neither the Official Receiver nor a trustee will be interested in your property.
-This is as long as your rent is not excessive.
-The landlord will have to be informed of your bankruptcy.
-Usually, as long as you pay your rent on time, you should be able to stay in your home.
-However I would always advise that you seek legal advice to understand what may happen under your tenancy agreement.
+Your landlord will be informed of your bankruptcy if you rent.
+Usually, as long as you make your payments on time, you should be able to stay in your home.
+However, you’d be best off seeking legal advice to understand what may happen under your tenancy agreement.

-However, if your rent is deemed excessive, you may be asked to seek accommodation with a lower rent.
-This enables surplus monies to be paid into your bankruptcy estate for the benefit of creditors.
+If your rent is deemed excessive, you may be asked to seek accommodation with a lower rent.
+Doing so enables surplus monies to be paid into your bankruptcy estate for the benefit of creditors.

-If your home is mortgaged, it is vital that you keep up with your mortgage repayments as if you default, your lender could proceed in taking legal action to sell your home.
-It is worthwhile thinking about contacting your lender to ascertain whether you could have a payment break, reduce your payments or change the type of mortgage you have.
+You must keep up with your mortgage repayments if your home is mortgaged.
+If you default, your lender could take legal action to sell your home.
+It’s worthwhile thinking about contacting your lender to ascertain whether you could have a payment break, reduce your payments or change the type of mortgage you have.
 Being bankrupt does not mean that you cannot have a mortgage.

-If a child (still in full time education or younger) or a dependent lives with you, it is likely that a sale of your property would be put off until the end of the first year of bankruptcy.
-During this time you should use your time wisely to weigh up your options and/or seek accommodation alternatives.
+Living with a child (still in full-time education or younger) or a dependent means it’s likely any sale of your property is put off until the end of the first year of bankruptcy.
+You should use this extra time wisely to weigh up your options or seek alternative accommodation.

-It is likely that you will be able to keep your home if:
+You’ll likely be able to keep your home if:

 - If a partner, relative, friend or third party is able to raise sufficient funds to purchase the beneficial interest.